By Uche Amunike

 Their surgeries left their patients satisfied and grateful, even as they appreciated the team members in all the different hospitals and primary care clinics.

 In summary, the 4-day massive medical mission to Belize handled different cases from 1,372 patients.
-The surgical team from the three regions handled 57 operations and that’s a three consultations.
-The ophthalmology team handled 12th operations on the 28th consultations, while the Dental team handled it total of 221 kisses kisses.
+The surgical team from the three regions handled 57 operations, and that’s three consultations.
+The ophthalmology team handled 12th operations on the 28th consultations, while the dental team handled it a total of 221 kisses kisses.
 Altogether, 1733 patients went home with clean bills of health.

-At the end of the mission, the team donated the remaining dental appointments, medications, surgical supplies, and consumables to the Ministry of Health and hospitals.
+At the end of the mission, the team donated the remaining dental equipment, medications, surgical supplies, and consumables to the Ministry of Health and the hospitals.